 4. Burial Vault Requirements

-Most cemeteries require a burial vault or grave liner to prevent the ground from sinking as the casket eventually decomposes.
-While the vault itself is a separate purchase—typically costing between $900 and $1,700—the cemetery may charge an "installation fee" for the vault, which is sometimes bundled into the closing costs.
-To learn more about these requirements, see our guide on Grave Liner vs Vault.
+Most cemeteries require a burial vault or grave liner to keep the ground from sinking as the casket eventually settles.
+A grave liner is a simpler, less expensive container, while a vault is fully enclosed and more durable; the cemetery sets which is acceptable.
+The vault or liner itself is a separate purchase—typically costing between $900 and $1,700—and the cemetery may add an installation fee that is sometimes bundled into the closing costs.
+Ask for these as itemized line items so you can see exactly what you are paying for.

 Common Mistakes to Avoid